DakshaBhardwaj/Health_Mitra/README.md

 - GitHub: [@DakshaBhardwaj](https://github.com/DakshaBhardwaj)
 - GitHub: [@SaranshGupta](https://github.com/SaranshG2501)

-## 🙏 Acknowledgments

-- Flutter team for the amazing framework
-- Firebase team for backend services
-- University project collaborators
-- The open-source community for inspiration and support

 **Note**: This is a Flutter project with Firebase integration.
 Make sure you have Flutter and Firebase CLI installed and properly configured before running the application.